mozilla/firefox-translations-training/docs/training-guide.md

 Bicleaner classifier scores parallel sentences from 0 to 1 where 0 means a very noisy translation and 1 is a good translation.
 Most of the scores will be between 0 and 1.

-Check that the bicleaner-ai model is [available](https://github.com/bitextor/bicleaner-ai-data/releases) for you language pair and add filtering thresholds to the config.
+Check that the bicleaner-ai model is [available](https://github.com/bitextor/bicleaner-ai-data/releases) for your language pair and add filtering thresholds to the config.

 - `0.5` should be a [good default value](https://github.com/bitextor/bicleaner-ai/wiki/How-to-train-your-Bicleaner-AI#bicleaning-a-corpus).